weiganghuang/holops-1803/task4.md

 ### Create Contents of main.py

-1. The complete contents of `main.py` file available at:
+1. The complete contents of `main.py` is available at:
 	[`main.py`](https://github.com/weiganghuang/holops-1803/blob/master/solution/l2vpnreconcile/python/l2vpnreconcile/main.py)

 2. Now we will replace the content with the main.py contents available from the solutions directory.